 The United States and Qatar have extensive economic ties.
 As Qatar’s largest foreign direct investor and its single largest source of imports, the United States has developed a robust trade relationship with Qatar, with over 120 U.S companies operating in country.
 U.S. exports to Qatar increased by 47.7% from 2018 to 2019, totaling $6.5 billion in 2019.
-The United States is one of the major equipment suppliers for Qatar’s oil and gas industry, and U.S. companies have played a significant role in the development of the oil and gas sector.
+The United States is a leading equipment supplier and partner for Qatar’s oil and gas industry, and U.S. companies have played a significant role in the development of the oil and gas sector.
 In addition to energy, U.S. companies also performed well in export sales to Qatar’s defense, aviation, ICT, healthcare, food, and engineering/construction sectors.
 U.S. imports from Qatar include liquefied natural gas, aluminum, fertilizers, and sulfur.
 The United States and Qatar signed a trade and investment framework agreement and participate in annual bilateral Strategic Dialogues.
-Qatar announced a plan to invest $45 billion in the United States, in addition to billions of dollars’ worth of military and aviation contracts.
+Qatar announced a plan to invest $45 billion in the United States, in addition to billions of dollars’ worth of military and aviation, energy, and ICT contracts.

 Qatar’s Membership in International Organizations

 Qatar and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Qatar is an observer to the Organization of American States.

 Qatar maintains an embassy in the United States at 2555 M Street, NW, Washington, DC 20037 (tel.
 202-274-1600).